 Your weight/load will be highly individualized based on your fitness goals and your fitness level or experience.
 However, you can safely start experimenting with manipulation of just one variable at a time to see what best suits you.

 For example, once you feel comfortable with a specific movement and can consistently and safely execute the full range of motion (which Tempo and our coaches can help you with) at a specific weight, try adding a little more weight and slightly scaling back your rep count.

-Keep in mind that certain muscle groups can bear more weight added than others—you’ll likely be able to add more weight to your squat than you would your bicep curl for instance.
-And remember, you don’t need to add a ton of weight to your movements for it to be beneficial.
+Keep in mind that certain muscle groups can bear more weight added than others—you’ll likely be able to add more weight to your squat than you would your bicep curl, for instance.
+And remember, you don’t need to add a ton of weight to your movements for them to be beneficial.
 Incremental overload, or small amounts of volume increase overtime, will add up!